Chia-Network/chia-docs/docs/getting-started/timelords.md

 ### Can I Overclock the ASIC to Get More Performance or Higher IPS?

 While one can overclock the ASIC we very strongly recommend against doing such.
 Overclocking the ASICs will lead to diminishing longevity of the machine and only provides a minor increase in performance making it inefficient to overclock an ASIC.

+## What Voltage Should I Use for an ASIC Timelord?

+It is highly recommend to use the default `0.88` voltage.

 ### What OS is Compatible with Running a Timelord?